rodemann/rodemann.github.io/_posts/2023-05-29-bidt-fellow.md

 ---
 layout: single
-title:  "Will join the graduate center at Bavarian Academy of Sciences"
+title:  "Will Join the Graduate Center at Bavarian Academy of Sciences"
 ---